Rajesh Nataranga

-Rajesh Nataranga is an Indian actor who works in Kannada-language television and films.
-He is known for his roles as a police officer in Kendasampige (2015) and Operation Alamelamma (2017) (ondu sarala prema kathe).He was married to Chaitra Rajesh in 2005.
+Rajesh Nataranga (18 April 1973) is an Indian actor who works in Kannada-language television and films.
+He is known for his roles as a police officer in films, Kendasampige (2015) and Operation Alamelamma (2017), and as Gowtham Diwan in the television soap, Amruthadhare.
+He is married to Chaitra Rajesh since 2005.

 Career

 Rajesh appended Nataranga, the name of a theatre group he was a part of, to his stage name after B. Suresha told him to since there was another actor of the same name.
 He starred in many television serials during the late 1990s and early 2000s.
 Regarding his performance in Just Maath Maathalli (2010) as Ramya's husband, a critic wrote that "Rajesh, who plays the spirited Adi, does justice to his role".
 Regarding his performance in Kendasampige (2015) as a police officer, a critic wrote that "But it is Rajesh Nataranga who really steals the show with his impressive presence".
 He played a similar role in Operation Alamelamma (2017).
 He became known for his role as Gautam Diwan in the television series Amruthadhare, which marked his comeback to television.